Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Configuration.md

    - Choice is stored in browser's localStorage (persists across sessions)
    - Storage key: `i18nextLng`

-2. **Browser's language preference**
-   - Automatically detected from browser's `Accept-Language` header via the `navigator` API
-   - Example: Firefox set to Swedish (sv-SE) will show Swedish UI

-3. **System default locale** (lowest priority)
+2. **System default locale**
    - Set via `SYSTEM_DEFAULTLOCALE` or `system.defaultLocale`
-   - Only applied if user has no localStorage preference (first-time visitors)
+   - When configured, it overrides the browser's detected language for users who have not made a manual selection

+3. **Browser's language preference**
+   - Automatically detected from the browser via the `navigator` API
+   - Example: Firefox set to Swedish (sv-SE) shows Swedish UI when no `defaultLocale` is configured

+4. **Fallback** (lowest priority)
+   - `en-US` is used when none of the above resolve to an available language

 **Example:**
 - Config: `SYSTEM_DEFAULTLOCALE=en-US`
 - Browser: Swedish (sv-SE)
-- Result: UI shows Swedish (browser preference overrides config)
+- Result: UI shows English (US) (the configured default overrides the browser preference)

-To force a specific default language regardless of browser settings, users must manually select it via the language globe icon.
+If `defaultLocale` is left empty (the default), the browser-detected language is used instead.
+Users can always override either choice by manually selecting a language via the language globe icon.

 > **Tip**: Set `SYSTEM_DEFAULTLOCALE` to your organization's primary language.
 Users can always override it using the language selector in the top-right corner.